 Last Updated on January 2, 2022 by Oddmund Groette

-Pairs trading involves market-neutral strategies that aim for profits in any type of market, be it sideways, down, or up.
+Pairs trading strategies involve market-neutral strategies that aim for profits in any type of market, be it sideways, down, or up.
 Jim Simons’ The Man Who Solved The Market describes the origin of pairs trading: at Morgan Stanley in the 1980s.
 Small independent traders have used the same techniques, especially at proprietary firms because pairs trading needs leverage to efficient.

-There are many aspects of pairs trading and many risks to consider.
-In this article, we (superficially) look at what pairs trading is, how it works, and its advantages and disadvantages (pros and cons).
+Pairs trading involves being neutral to the direction of the market.
+In this article, we look at what pairs trading is, how it works, and its advantages and disadvantages (pros and cons).
 The main benefit of pairs trading is market neutrality.
-In the end, we test some simple market-neutral trading strategies.
+In the end, we test some simple pairs trading strategies.
 Pairs trading is profitable and still working.

 What is pairs trading?